ikpardo/ehuweborria/content/en/teaching/_index.md

 ---

+**Beyond Conventional Crops: Exploring the potential of the alternative crops buckwheat and sorghum to cope with the future climate change conditions**.
+Xabier Simón Martínez de Goñi, 2024, Faculty of Science and Technology (UPV/EHU).
+Supervised by: *Ana Caño Delgado (CRAG) and Usue Pérez (UPV/EHU)*

+**Unraveling quinoa's salt tolerance mechanisms: implications of climate change**.
+Aitor Aguirresarobe Murgui, 2024, Faculty of Science and Technology (UPV/EHU).
+Supervised by: *Alberto Muñoz Rueda (UPV/EHU) and Usue Pérez (UPV/EHU)*

-**Towards a sustainable viticulture: A toxicological, genetic and metabolomic exploration of the mechanism of action of basic substances against Plasmopara viticola, the causal agent of downy mildew in grapevine**, Diego Llamazares de Miguel,2024, Faculty of Pharmacy (UPV/EHU) - NEIKER (Arkaute, Araba), Supervised by: *Amaia Mena Petite and Ana María Diez Navajas*
+**Towards a sustainable viticulture: A toxicological, genetic and metabolomic exploration of the mechanism of action of basic substances against Plasmopara viticola, the causal agent of downy mildew in grapevine**, Diego Llamazares de Miguel, 2024, Faculty of Pharmacy (UPV/EHU) - NEIKER (Arkaute, Araba), Supervised by: *Amaia Mena Petite and Ana María Diez Navajas*

 **Selection of the most drought tolerant common bean-rhizobia symbiotic association, an agronomic and physiological approach**, Arantza del Canto Romero, 2022, Faculty of Pharmacy (UPV/EHU), Supervised by: *Maite Lacuesta Calvo and Álvaro Sanz-Saez de Jáuregui*